jxxcarlson/simple-parser/README.md

 ```
 Pythagoras says that for a [i right] triangle, $a^2 + b^2 = c^2$, where
 the letters denote the lengths of the altitude, base, and hypotenuse.
 Pythagoras was [i [blue quite] the dude]!
+Still, he didn't know about
+code: `fact(n) = if n == 0 then 1 else n*fact(n-1)`.
 ```

 In an expression like `[i right]`, the `i` stands for the italicize function and `right` serves as an argument to it.
 In the expression `[i [blue quite] the dude]`, "quite" is rendered in italicized blue text while "the dude" is simply italicized.
-Apart from special expressions like the one used for mathematical text and code,  L0 consists of ordinary text and expressions bounded by brackets.The syntax, of course, is inspired by Lisp.
+Apart from special expressions like the ones used for mathematical text and code,  L0 consists of ordinary text and the Lisp-like expressions bounded  by brackets.

 The idea behind the parser is to first transform the source text into a list of tokens, then convert the list of tokens into a list of expressions using